We were joined by 1,000 social sector leaders at the

 2017 BoardSource Leadership Forum

 The 2017 conference theme — Igniting Leadership for Power, Purpose, and Impact — embodied our commitment to nonprofit leaders’ roles as standard-bearers for their organizations.
 We believe that together, nonprofit board members and chief executives can develop organizations that are not only healthy and viable, but that are also innovative, adaptive, and relentless in their focus on core purpose.

 Highlights from the sold-out conference included the opening plenary with Anne Wallestad, BoardSource’s president and CEO, keynote presentations by Dr. David Williams and Dr. Eric Jolly, reflections on the nonprofit sector’s role in addressing racism, the announcement of the Stand for Your Mission award that honors and celebrates advocacy, 50-plus breakout sessions and panels, and much more.
-We invite you to take in the highlights below.
+Please take in the highlights below.
 After you’ve had a chance to take a look, we hope you will consider joining us for the 2020 BoardSource Leadership Forum, held May 7 – 8 in St. Louis.

 The BoardSource Leadership Forum is a conference focused on nonprofit leadership at the highest level – the board of directors.

 Every two years, we gather 1,000 board members, executive directors (chief executives), staff, and nonprofit professionals for two days to discuss the newest thinking and best practices in nonprofit governance.
 Through plenary sessions, workshops, discussions, presentations, and networking events, our participants learn how to guide their organizations toward greater impact and mission fulfillment.